Azeko2xo/woodem/doc/sphinx2/source/tutorial/impose.rst

 .. youtube:: M23o4tuak6g

-:obj:`woo.dem.InterpolatedMotion` was used in this example to move the bottle:
+:obj:`woo.dem.InterpolatedMotion` was used in this example to move the bottle (using :guilabel:`Video`, internally :obj:`woo._qt.SnapshotEngine`)

 .. youtube:: D_pc3RU5IXc

+The same simulation visualized in Paraview using the :obj:`woo.dem.VtkExport` engine:

+.. youtube:: jXL8qXi780M

 .. literalinclude:: bottle.py

 This example shows the :obj:`woo.dem.AlignedHarmonicOscillations` imposition, which is applied to all cylinders with different parameters: